lherrman/lightsequence/README.md

 # LightSequence

-A Python-based lighting controller for DasLight systems with Launchpad MK2 hardware integration.
+A Python-based lighting controller and sequencer for DasLight 4 with Launchpad MK2 hardware integration.

 ## Features